abo-abo/ace-link/README.md

 ## Setup

+Put this in your `~/.emacs`:

+    (ace-link-setup-default)

-Just call `ace-link-setup-default` to bind `ace-link-info` and `ace-link-help` to `o` in their respective modes.
+This will bind `ace-link-info` and `ace-link-help` to `o` in their respective modes.
 This shortcut was previously unbound and is very close to `l` which is the shortcut to go back.

+To bind `ace-link-org`, use something like this:

+    (define-key org-mode-map (kbd "M-o") 'ace-link-org)

 ## Usage